reflex-dev/reflex-web/docs/library/graphing/areachart.md

   )
 ```

-Multiple areas can be placed on the same `area_chart`.
+Multiple areas can be placed on the same `area_chart`. `Tooltips` are the little boxes that pop up when you hover over something that shows it's value.
 ## Example with Sync ID

 ```python demo graphing